-- For fresh samples, care has to be taken during long spectroscopy scans as it may be necessary to identify potential motion artifacts.
+- For fresh samples, care has to be taken during long spectroscopy scans, as it may be necessary to identify potential motion artifacts.

 - Specimens can be sandwiched between a coverslip and a microscope slide.
 In contrast to spontaneous Raman scattering, signals from out-of-focus regions are highly suppressed by nonlinear optical signal generation.
 Hence, fluorescence background signals from the substrate and other components in the beam path are virtually nonexistent.
 Also, there are no special requirements for the substrate material.
-The position of the object in the sandwich construction should be within the working distance of both the objective and condenser (see below).
-Thus, ideally, the object should be in direct contact with the surface of the cover glass and microscope slide.
+The position of the specimen in the sandwich construction should be within the working distance of both the objective and condenser (see below).
+Thus, ideally, the specimen should be in direct contact with the surface of the cover glass and microscope slide.

-- In many cases, even fluorescently labeled specimens can be probed by SRS, without fluorescence cross-talk into the SRS channel.
+- In many cases, even fluorescently labeled specimens can be probed by SRS without fluorescence cross-talk into the SRS channel.
 Therefore, it is possible to correlate fluorescence images with SRS signals.
-The immunity of SRS to fluorescent signals arises from the lock-in-based detection scheme coupled with the very-much red-shifted detection band.
-In rare cases when fluorescent contamination signals are present, often they can be separated from true SRS signals in a spectral analysis (fluorescence signals will have a weak spectral dependence, if any, whereas SRS signals will show pronounced spectral peaks).
+The immunity of SRS to most fluorescent signals arises from the lock-in-based detection scheme coupled with the very-much red-shifted detection band.
+In rare cases, when fluorescent contamination signals are present, often they can be separated from true SRS signals in a spectral analysis (fluorescence signals will have a weak spectral dependence, if any, whereas SRS signals will show pronounced spectral peaks).

 A suitable choice of objective is crucial for CARS/SRS, as the Pump/Stokes pulses must overlap in 3D space and time to achieve optimal signal strength.
 Suggested objectives are: